Cold granular targets slow the bulk freezing of an impacting droplet: Freezing with finite-size grains

-For convenience, we denote $F(t) \equiv\pdiff{T_i}{x}\Big\vert_{x=0}$. $0\leq F(t)\leq 1$ increases with time.
-In the following, we first obtain a low order approximation of this reduced problem, then justify its usage for our purpose of estimating the typical freezing time in the main text.
+We define $F(t) \equiv\pdiff{T_i}{x}\Big\vert_{x=0}$ for convenience. $0\leq F(t)\leq 1$ increases with time.
+In the following, we obtain a low-order approximation solution for this reduced problem and then justify its usage to estimate the typical freezing time in the main text.

 When solving Eqs.~\ref{eq.stefan}a-c and Eq.~\ref{eq.reduced_boundary}, we adapt an approximation proposed by Mennig~\cite{Mennig1985}, where gradients of $T_i$ and $\pdiff{T_i}{x}$ are assumed linear.
 It gives